-The Device Mapper (DM) Multipath FPIN link integrity (FPIN-LI) marginal path detection is currently supported only on RHEL8.4 and later, RHEL 9.0 and later, SLES15 SP3 and later, OSs with Brocade and Cisco fabrics.
+The Device Mapper (DM) Multipath FPIN link integrity (FPIN-LI) marginal path detection is currently supported only on RHEL 8.4 or later, RHEL 9.0 or later, SLES15 SP3 or later, ESXi 8.0 U3 or later, ESXi 9.0 or later, OSs with Brocade and Cisco fabrics.
 The Fibre Channel Transport Services daemon (fctxpd) must be installed for marginal path detection to work.
 The transport daemon improves DM Multipath functionality to take corrective actions when link integrity events are received from the switch.
 DM Multipath support for FC-NVMe connections is supported in RHEL 9.4.
-The steps are provided in "FC Transport daemon Installation for RHEL 8.4, 8.5, and 8.6" on page 74.
+The steps are provided in "FC Transport daemon Installation for RHEL 8.4, 8.5, and 8.6" on page 65.

-RHEL 8.7 and later; RHEL9.0 and later; SLES15 SP3 and later: all support marginal path detection natively.
+RHEL 8.7 or later; RHEL9.0 or later; SLES15 SP3 or later: all support marginal path detection natively.
 Therefore, you do not have to install the Fibre Channel transport services daemon on these OSs.
 However, changes are needed in the multipath.config file for marginal path detection to work correctly.
-The steps are provided in "Multipath Configuration File Changes for RHEL 8.7 and Later; RHEL9.0 and Later; SLES15 SP3 and Later" on page 75.
+The steps are provided in "Multipath Configuration File Changes for RHEL 8.7 and Later; RHEL9.0 and Later; SLES15 SP3 and Later" on page 66.